obeli-sk/obelisk/ROADMAP.md

 * Configurable jitter added to retries
 * Workflow memory snapshots for faster replay
 * Time traveling debugger for workflows, that works accross WASM deployments
-* Ability to hotfix a set of workflows, with an approval system when non determinism is detected
+* Ability to hotfix a set of workflows, with an approval system when non determinism is detected - forking the execution log
 * Trace strings to their origin accross workflows and activities
 * Webhook endpoint mappings: running a single function, translating between HTTP and WIT defined parameters and return value
 * Distributed tracing context forwarding for outgoing HTTP as well as webhooks
 * Allow specifying permanent error variants in as annotations in WIT
 * Support for (distributed) sagas - define rollbacks on activities, call them on failed workflows
+* Investigate code-coverage for workflow steps